Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Conclusion and open problems

-In any experimental implementation, noise is inevitable, and in our work, effects of different noisy probe states generated via different imperfections on the illumination procedure are investigated.
-Considering local noise, modeled by Gaussian distributions, we found that if the signal transmission line equally affects both the non-Gaussian and coherent states having equal signal strength, unlike a noiseless scenario, all non-Gaussian states give quantum advantage.
-Specifically, in presence of certain critical noise values, benefits via non-Gaussian states increase with the increase of noise.
-In addition, we considered faulty twin beam generators producing two-mode squeezed states having lower squeezing strength than the promised one, as well as imperfect photon addition and subtraction mechanisms.
-In all these situations, photon-subtraction in both the modes and in the signal mode always give improvements in QI.
+In our work, we showed that even though all non-Gaussian states can furnish a low enough Chernoff bound, only the photon-subtracted state and the idler-photon-added state can outperform the coherent state having the same signal strength.
+We believe that since the performance of the coherent state heavily depends on the signal photon number \cite{GIllu}, comparison based on the signal strength is the way to properly access the quantum advantage in the illumination protocol.
+Thus, we have focused only on the performance of non-Gaussian states and compared their performance with respect to the coherent state probe.
+The non-Gaussian probes cannot provide an advantage over the Gaussian TMSV state, even though they can easily outperform the coherent state probe having the same signal strength.
+We also illustrated how converting a large number of copies of the Gaussian probes into a smaller number of non-Gaussian ones can help to obtain a better quantum advantage.\\

-The final aspect that we discussed involves inefficiencies in the apparatus required in the photon addition and subtraction protocol.
-One of the principal issues is that the desired non-Gaussian states cannot be produced deterministically.
-Instead, we obtain the same only with some limited probability, while rest of the time, the states which we obtain are unusable.
-In such a situation, we derived the minimum efficiency required by the machine so that the probabilistic non-Gaussian states still outperforms the protocol with the TMSV state.
-We showed that, as the states incorporate more and more non-Gaussianity, the required efficiency of the machine decreases.
-Thus, we provided an effective routine to use the available resources in order to construct a better detection protocol.
-All these results demonstrating superiority of quantum states in the illumination process are also shown to be connected with the correlations present in the probe states.
+In any experimental implementation, noise is inevitable, and in our work, the effects of different noisy probe states generated via different imperfections on the illumination procedure are investigated.
+Considering local noise modeled by Gaussian distributions, we found that, unlike a noiseless scenario, if the signal transmission line equally affects both the non-Gaussian and coherent states having equal signal strength, all non-Gaussian states give a quantum advantage.
+Specifically, in the presence of certain critical noise values, benefits via non-Gaussian states increase with the increase of noise.
+In addition, we considered faulty twin beam generators producing two-mode squeezed states having lower squeezing strength than the promised one.
+In all these situations, photon-subtraction in both the modes and in the signal mode always gives improvements in QI.